Shomrim (neighborhood watch group): Operations

 Each group maintains its own dispatchers and 24-hour hotlines, whose numbers are known throughout the Orthodox Jewish community.

 Volunteers respond to a wide variety of crimes and cases, including reports of purse snatching, vandalism, car and bicycle thefts, and missing people.
 Volunteers patrol the city streets in the overnight hours as a deterrent presence.
-When they are not on duty, they remain on call, and are often summoned to help other patrol groups or other Jewish community rescue organizations such as Hatzalah and Chaverim during large-scale search and rescue operations.
+When they are not on duty, they remain on call, and are often summoned to help other patrol groups or other Jewish community rescue organizations such as Hatzalah, Chaverim and Chavivim during large-scale search and rescue operations.

 Shmira and Shomrim have been effective in apprehending suspects of burglaries robberies, assault, car thefts, vandalism, domestic violence, nuisance crimes, and antisemitic attacks.
 In an incident in 2010, four Brooklyn South Shomrim (BSSP) volunteers suffered gunshot wounds after an incident involving a suspicious man.
 The Shomrim reported seeing the man leering at young girls the previous week.
 The four Shomrim volunteers tackled the man, beginning a physical altercation.
 The man and all four Shomrim received bullet wounds.
 The man was later acquitted of all charges except possessing a gun.
 Following that incident, BSSP members were issued bullet-proof vests by the New York State Senate.

 Shomrim volunteers have occasionally been criticized for using excessive force with suspects, particularly non-Jews.
 In 1996 a Crown Heights Shomrim volunteer was convicted of assault charges after repeatedly hitting a suspect on the head with a walkie-talkie after the man had been subdued.
 In 2010, a Baltimore Shomrim volunteer, an ex-Israeli Special Forces soldier, was arrested for striking a black 15-year-old.
 The boy had been walking along a road in the early afternoon when a van with males started to drive next to him.
 The boy, who the judge said was frightened, took a nail-studded board from a construction site.
 The volunteer hit him with a walkie-talkie and, with help from two others, held the boy on the ground for 8 to 10 minutes.
 The volunteer was suspended pending internal investigation, with Shomrim confident that he would be vindicated in court.
 He was sentenced to three years of probation in 2012, and ordered to research and write essays on cultural diversity.
 In 2011, two Monsey Shomrim volunteers were charged with misdemeanors in a fracas that erupted after a girl hit a passing van with a water balloon.

 Many Shmira and Shomrim organisations call together an annual Community Engagement Event, with advice on crime prevention and bike registration.
 The latter process has been instrumental in reuniting stolen bicycles with their owners through registration numbers which are etched into the bicycle frame.